colin-scott/colin-scott.github.com/source/_posts/2014-03-30-what-distinguishes-distributed-computing-from-parallel-computing.markdown

 > "Network partitions are just really big windows of asynchrony."

 Does this amendment resolve our quandary?
-Someone could rightly point out that because partitions don't really occur within a single chip, parallel systems can effectively provide guarantees on how long message delays can last [3], whereas partitions in distributed systems may last arbitrarily long.
+Someone could rightly point out that because partitions don't really occur within a single chip [0], parallel systems can effectively provide guarantees on how long message delays can last [3], whereas partitions in distributed systems may last arbitrarily long.
 Some algorithms designed for parallel computers might